pleabargain/EnglishHelpsYourCareer/tense past simple.md

 - We planted a lot of trees in our orchard.

+---
+- When did your PO launch this initiative?
-- Our PO launched this initiative six months ago.
+- Our PO launched this initiative six months ago. [[English in use acronyms#PO]]

+---

 - Yesterday our friend was really determined to get vaccinated.